nandalopes/dotfiles/docs/index.md

 ### ZSH

-Think of Zsh as a more awesome bash without having to learn anything new.
+Think of Zsh as a more awesome Bash without having to learn anything new.
 Automatic spell correction for your commands, syntax highlighting, and more.
 We've also provided lots of enhancements: